NouranAlSharawneh/todoAlwasaet/README.md

 ## Folder Structure

-A folder strurcture digram was created in **Lucidchart** to visualize the logical of breaking the componets down following the **Atomic Design Pattern Principles**.
+A folder strurcture digram was created in **Lucidchart** to visualize the logical of breaking the componets down following the **Atomic Design architecture**.

 > ![Folder Structure](https://github.com/NouranAlSharawneh/todoAlwasaet/blob/main/public/assets/FolderStructure.png)